abisummers/abisummers.github.io/src/content/guide/montmartre.md

 Personally, I wouldn't recommend and of the restaurants directly on this square because I think you can get better value for your money.
 There's one restaurant that claims to be where the word _bistro_ comes from, they have a plaque up - however it's not 100% certain that this is the origin.

+<a name="le-bateau-lavoir"></a>

+### Le Bateau-Lavoir

+Le Bateau-Lavoir or _the washhouse boat_ is famous in art history as the residence and meeting places of 20th century artists including Pablo Picasso as well as men of letters, theatre people and art dealers.
+The front that we see today, isn't the original.
+There was a fire in 1970 which destroyed the building leaving only the facade which was rebuilt in 1978.

+The building was originally a ballroom and piano factory, that was squatted in.
+One theory behind the name Le Bateau-Lavoir, is the building was dark and dirty, and on stormy days it swayed and creaked.
+The swaying reminded people of the washing boats that were along the seine.
+Yes, in the 18th and 19th century, the seine had almost 80 washing boats.

 <a name="moulin-rouge"></a>

 ### Moulin Rouge